vmware-tanzu/tanzu-dev-portal/content/blog/jupyterhub-on-k8s-p1.md

   c46350ed823f94.......20dff86cc63a570d3be
 ```

-Confirm the existence of the “standard” storage class, which will be used for each JupyterHub-spawned instance persistent volume (PV).
-This will allow each user to have a 10GB PV so that their work will persist through restarts of their instance or pod and be mounted to their home directory.
+Confirm the existence of the “standard” storage class, which will be used for the persistent volume for each instance spawned by JupyterHub.
+This will allow each user to have a 10GB persistent volume so that their work will persist through restarts of their instance or pod and be mounted to their home directory.

 ```bash
 ❯ kubectl get storageclass